sancane/quoted-string-parser/README.md

 HTAB           =  %x09      ; horizontal tab
 ```

-ParThe QuotedStringParser object provides an simple API to validate that input text meets the "quoted-string" grammar.
+The `QuotedStringParser` object provides an simple API to validate that input text meets the "quoted-string" grammar.
 ```rust
 use quoted_string_parser::{QuotedStringParser, QuotedStringParseLevel};